st4add/checkout-platform-task/README.md

 This repository holds the Terraform code required to deploy a simple Lambda Function that returns the current time as well as a random fact about cloud computing.

 This deployment utilises AWS Lambda, AWS API Gateway, IAM, CloudWatch and S3.
+Terraform is configured to use a remote backend in AWS S3 with DynamoDB for state locking.
+The GitHub Actions are confiugured to use OIDC to authenticate with AWS.
+Both of these pre-requisites have guided steps on how to set up further down in the readme.

 ## Architecture